-That is why we often get questions like: how to get from Naples to Pompeii by train on your own, how to use the local train, how long does it take, how to get to the train station, what is the train ride duration time, the distance and the cost?
+That is why we often get questions like: how to get from Naples to Pompeii by train on your own?
+How to use the local train?
+How long does it take to get from Naples to Pompeii?
+How to get to the train station in Naples?
+What is the train ride duration time?
+What is the distance and the cost?

-Time wise, getting from the Naples train station to Pompeii will come to about the same as with the excursion bus, a taxi or by car...crazy Italian traffic is often not in favor of those who decide to use road transport and think the drive time will be shorter.
+Timewise, getting from the Naples train station to Pompeii will come to about the same as with the excursion bus, a taxi or by car...crazy Italian traffic is often not in favor of those who decide to use road transport and think the drive time will be shorter.

 Before we start with directions, keep in mind we do suggest you are one of the first people on the gangway as your cruise ship docks that morning.